 Austin and Laquin were both also home to hub and veneer factories.
-These factories were also present through the Lumber Heritage Region.
+These factories were present through the Lumber Heritage Region.
 Between 1903 and 1904, Fay Burroughs built the Laquin Pennsylvania Hub and Veneer Company for the manufacture of wagon hubs and brewer's chips.
 The plant employed roughly 15 people, 5 of whom were "girls" who sorted chips.
-Like so many lumber towns of the era, Laquin was founded in 1902, but once the surrounding forests were harvested, the town was abandoned, and is now ghost town.
+Like so many lumber towns of the era, Laquin was founded in 1902, but once the surrounding forests were harvested, the town was abandoned, and is now a ghost town.

 Just over the border from Cambria County lies the town of Windber, Somerset County.

-Although recognized more for bituminous coal, Windber also had a kindling factory at Arrow that employed 14 "girls".102 While just a reference, the placement of this kindling factory indicates just how far south they were located in regard to the Lumber Heritage Region.
-Some coal companies also had their own lumber businesses and mills to supply their need of wood for use in their coal industry.
+Although recognized more for bituminous coal, Windber also had a kindling factory at Arrow that employed 14 "girls" in 1908.139 The building of the Arrow Kindling Factory in 1904, was under the direction of F. L. Blaisdell of the Standard Wood Company, New York.
+The factory cost \$40,000 to build and the raw material was provided by the Babcock Lumber Company.
+Their kindling bundles were sold to "big eastern markets" including Philadelphia and New York.
+While just a reference, the placement of this kindling factory in Somerset County indicates just how far south they were regarding the Lumber Heritage Region.
+This also demonstrates the continued success of the Blaisdell brothers, their Standard Wood Company, and their hiring practices.
+It is relevant to understand that some coal companies also had their own lumber businesses and mills to supply their need of wood for use in their coal industries.
 Kindling factories were also located in Lycoming, Warren, Potter, Elk, McKean, and Forest Counties.

-100 "Lopez History." http://lopezpa.com/lopez-history/, accessed 7 July 2020.
+137 "Lopez History." http://lopezpa.com/lopez-history/, accessed 7 July 2020.